High school students open up about how lawmakers have failed them

 (17, high school senior) I’m fine with the right to bear arm but no civilian needs an assault rifle and nobody should be able to get a gun without a comprehensive background check, a gun safety workship, and a license to care.
 I feel like the government is failing to protect us— laurita (@_sassylaur) February 16, 2018

 (I turn 18 next week) I grew up scared that my dad would be the next abusive man to shoot his wife, my mother, dead.
-I've had this fear for my entire life, and if there was stricter gun control, meaning if my father was not able to buy any more guns, I would feel so much— listen to 28 days in the valley (@Allegrcat) February 17, 2018
+I've had this fear for my entire life, and if there was stricter gun control, meaning if my father was not able to buy any more guns, I would feel so much— 100% artificial food (@Allegrcat) February 17, 2018

 Better, not just for myself but also for my mom.
-My entire life I have seen story after story of gun violence and mass shootings and I'm terrified that my mom or me or my siblings will be the next people in the news (although considering how much gun violence there is, I doubt— listen to 28 days in the valley (@Allegrcat) February 17, 2018
+My entire life I have seen story after story of gun violence and mass shootings and I'm terrified that my mom or me or my siblings will be the next people in the news (although considering how much gun violence there is, I doubt— 100% artificial food (@Allegrcat) February 17, 2018

 Many of these young adults are able to articulate their thoughts into a solid argument against lax gun laws better than lawmakers.